neicnordic/puhuri-web/docs/puhuri_portal/user_guide.md

 Project team contains users with different roles:
 * Principal Investigator (PI) - The lead researcher and primary contact for the project.
-* Co-PI: An individual recognized by the prime institution and the principal investigator (PI) as someone who shares scientific and administrative leadership responsibilities for a project with the PI.
+* Co-Principal Investigator (Co-PI): An individual recognized by the prime institution and the principal investigator (PI) as someone who shares scientific and administrative leadership responsibilities for a project with the PI.
-* Member - individuals who work on one or more phases of the project and involved in doing assigned tasks.
+* Member - Users who work on one or more phases of the project and involved in doing assigned tasks.
+* Guest - Users who are only able to see project related data, not able to modify it.

 #### Adding project members
-If user already has Puhuri account, then:
+If user already has Puhuri account connected with the organization, then:
 1. Open project in Puhuri portal
 2. Click on "Add member"
 3. Select user